 A second limitation of this work is that the measure of average dwell time was only hypothesised to be a proxy for mean fixation duration in infancy.
 It has been argued that there are at least three critical postnatal periods of attentional development in infancy: the first involves the period from birth to 2-, 3-months of age, when the development of alert state takes place.
-The second involves the period from 6 months to 12 months, when executive attention is starting to practice control.
-As such, looking measures may represent different underlying constructs at different points during the first year of postnatal life and later in development of the alert state rather than to the development of the orienting or executive attention system.
+The second involves the period from 3 to about 6 months, when the orienting system emerges.
+The third refers to the period from 6 months to 12 months, when executive attention is starting to practice control.
+As such, looking measures may represent different underlying constructs at different points during the first year of postnatal life and later in development.
+For example, individual differences in newborn average dwell time may be more closely tied to the development of the alert state rather than to the development of the orienting or executive attention system.
 The lack of findings on the relationship between average dwell time and mean fixation duration across development and the fact that the current study did not take into account specific developmental stages of attention in infancy do not allow to state with certainty the degree to which the two measures are linked.